microsoft/promptpex/docs/src/content/docs/reference/prompt-format.md

 sidebar:
     order: 21
 ---
-import { LinkCard } from "@astrojs/starlight/components"

-PromptPex takes [Prompty](https://www.prompty.ai/) file as inputs; these are just markdown with a bit of syntax to represent messages and the input/output signature of the prompt.
+PromptPex supports markdown-based prompt format based on [Prompty](https://www.prompty.ai/); these are just markdown with a bit of syntax to represent messages and the input/output signature of the prompt.

 The `demo` prompt below defines a set of parameters (`inputs` as a set of JSON schema types).